• Home

 Great, now that you have the inside scoop on what to do in Penghu, let’s talk about what you need to pack.
 Along with tips you’ll find in my Taiwan packing list, here are a few more essentials you’ll need for a seamless Penghu trip.

-• Travel towel: If you’re going to spend time at the beach or go island hopping, pack a lightweight towel, like this Dock & Bay microfiber beach towel that dries in a jiffy and won’t weigh you down.
+- Travel towel: If you’re going to spend time at the beach or go island hopping, pack a lightweight towel, like this Turkish beach towel that dries in a jiffy and won’t weigh you down.

-• Camera: The Penghu islands are absolutely breathtaking!
+- Camera: The Penghu islands are absolutely breathtaking!
 Don’t forget your camera so that you can capture all your favorite bits!
-I always travel with my Olympus Mirrorless Camera, but a Go Pro is a great alternative if you prefer something more lightweight.
-Of course, you can never go wrong with DJI Mavic Mini Drone either!
+I always travel with my Olympus Mirrorless camera, but a Go Pro is a great alternative if you prefer something more lightweight.
+Of course, you can never go wrong with DJI mini drone either!

-• Mosquito repellant: Don’t forget bug spray when visiting Penghu (and practically everywhere else in Taiwan)!
-I recommend this DEET-free eco-friendly bug repellant.
+- Mosquito repellant: Don’t forget bug spray when visiting Penghu (and practically everywhere else in Taiwan)!
+I recommend this eco-friendly bug repellant.

 Have you been to Penghu yet?
 What tips do you have for fellow travelers planning a Penghu trip?
 Got any suggestions on things to do on the Penghu Islands?
 Drop your comments below.